API Conformance Scan

 Scan report

 Conformance Scan produces a scan report that provides valuable information on how well your API conforms to its API definition.
-The report summarizes how many tests were run, what was scanned, and how the scan went.
-You can also check how severe the found problems were.
+Each scan configuration that you have used to run a scan shows the report from the latest scan that summarizes how the scan went and how severe the found problems are.

 For Scan V1, you can have a total two reports available for a single API: one from the latest scan run in 42Crunch Platform another one from the latest scan run on premises.
-For Scan v2, each scan configuration you have retains the report from the latest scan where that configuration was used.

-In a scan report, the tests and their findings are listed by path and operation, and one operation can have multiple tests run against it, in which case it lists the results for all of them.
+In the scan report, the tests and their findings are listed by path and operation, and one operation can have multiple tests run against it, in which case it lists the results for all of them.
 Above the list of found issues, you have "Critical to Success" filter bar that you can use to home in on the scan results:

 - OWASP vulnerabilities: Which OWASP API Security Top 10 vulnerabilities Conformance Scan found in your API.